SamYaron/ariel-oop-yom-sheni/README.md

 # ariel-oop-yom-sheni
-Example repository for oop course
+This is an example repository for oop course.